-There are no known events that may trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation that was not disclosed.
+Notwithstanding the ECQ and the current COVID-19 situation in the Philippines, there are no known events that may trigger a direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation that was not disclosed.
 There are no material off-balance sheet transactions, obligations (including contingent obligations), and other relationships of the Company with unsolicited entities or other persons created during the reporting period that has not been disclosed.
-The Company has no material commitment for capital expenditures for the next twelve (12) months that would need to raise or generate funds for.
+The Company has no material commitment for capital expenditures for the next (twelve) 12 months that would need to raise or generate funds for.